Outlook Email Report Template 7

 Conversion from previous versions

-In order to proceed we had to do 2 changes to template which
+In order to proceed we had to make 2 changes to the template which

-So firstly to make template truly multi-dll we had to redefine those
+Firstly, in order to make the template truly multi-dll we had to redefine those

 global variables differently: